kishie86/event-planning-app-phase-4-/README.md

 # event-planning-app-phase-4-
-Event Planning app that help users plan events
+This app was designed to help each event planner find new clients, and for the clients to work on their own events by providing necessary data.